-Josh Bergeron: Rowan's connection to postal service runs deeper than most - Salisbury Post
+Josh Bergeron: Rowan's connection to Postal Service runs deeper than most - Salisbury Post

-Josh Bergeron: Rowan’s connection to postal service runs deeper than most
+Josh Bergeron: Rowan’s connection to Postal Service runs deeper than most

-From mail-in voting to cuts to Postal Service cuts, the public’s attention is closely trained on the mail and how quickly it gets to our homes.
+From mail-in voting to Postal Service cuts, the public’s attention is closely trained on the mail and how quickly it gets to our homes.

 As of Friday, the Rowan County Board of Elections had received more than 4,000 requests for absentee by mail ballots — more than all of the 2016 election and several times the total at this point that year.
 Absentee by mail voting traditionally is not controversial, but it has become so in 2020 — a year when everything seems to divide us.
 There also are reports of postal sorting machines being removed across the country.
 The national political debate, meanwhile, is trained on funding for U.S. Postal Service operations.